citp/privacy-policy-historical/d/da/dav/davidstockmanscontracorner.com.md

 **Spam**

-If you believe that  _David Stockman's  Contra Corner_ has sent you unsolicited commercial e-mail (spam), please send an e-mail to [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#c6a2a7b0afa2b5b2a9a5adaba7a886a2a7b0afa2b5b2a9a5adaba7a8b5a5a9a8b2b4a7a5a9b4a8a3b4e8a5a9ab).
+If you believe that  _David Stockman's  Contra Corner_ has sent you unsolicited commercial e-mail (spam), please send an e-mail to [davidstockman@davidstockmanscontracorner.com](mailto:davidstockman@davidstockmanscontracorner.com).

 **Personal Information**